andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 ![continue](images/image-20240509000656514.png)

-The template should be download now:
+The template should be downloading now:

 ![downloading](images/image-20240509000742764.png)